CoryXie/coryxie.github.io/_posts/2015-12-02-FIO-Data-Integrity-Test.md

 ```

-Note that the above `struct vhdr_meta` was moved into generic verify header structure in latest fio source tree.
+Note that the above `struct vhdr_meta` was moved into generic verify header structure in latest `fio` source tree.
+But the same constructs are still the same.

 ```c